lopezrunco/vetexoticos.com.uy/readme.md

 - [ ] Incorporate Social Media Sharing Features
 - [ ] Enhance User Account Dashboard Features
 - [ ] Implement Advanced Analytics for Sales Tracking

+A more detailed and updatable roadmap in the [ToDo list](./TODO.md).